CadenFinley/CJsShell/docs/getting-started/what-to-know.md

 ```

 ### Typeahead
-Keystrokes are buffered while commands run so no input is lost—this is always enabled.
+Keystrokes are buffered while commands run so no input is lost.
+This is always enabled.

 ### Key Bindings
 Inspect or tweak key bindings with: